Best Pre-Match Foods & Snacks For Tennis Players

 Nutrition researcher Patrick Owen Ph.D. believes one of the biggest challenges is, “knowing how much food you can eat pre-match… Some people can eat a full meal an hour before a rigorous workout, while others with more sensitive stomachs might have to wait three to four hours.”

-At the end of the day, what and when you choose to eat prior to a tennis match can make a big difference in your ability to perform.
+Ultimately, what and when you choose to eat before a tennis match can make a big difference in your ability to perform.
 So take the extra time to plan your pre-match food and snacks to make sure you can go the distance and compete hard in your next match.

-Are there other foods that you have found success eating before a tennis match?
+Are there other foods that you have found beneficial or helpful to eat before a tennis match?
 If so, please share in the comments below.